Dr Diogo Monjardino De Souza Monteiro

 Centro de Estudos Transdisciplinares para o Desenvolvimento (CETRAD), Universidade de Trás-os-Montes e Alto Douro (UTAD) Portugal.
 Since 2010.

-Former Degree Program Director for the Food Business Management & Marketing Bachelor’s degree at School of Natural and Environmental Sciences, Newcastle University.
+Degree Program Director for the Food Business Management & Marketing Bachelor’s degree at School of Natural and Environmental Sciences, Newcastle University (since 2017).

 Editorial board member for the Journal of Food Products Markerting, Agriculture and Resource Economics Review and Economia Agro-alimentare.